 Question: I am renting a house to my son and daughter-in-law.
 Can I claim rental expenses?

-In general, if you receive income from the rental of a dwelling unit, such as a house, apartment, or duplex, there are certain expenses you may deduct.
+In general, if you receive income from the rental of a dwelling unit, such as a house, apartment, or duplex, you can deduct certain expenses.

-Besides knowing which expenses may be deductible, it is important to understand potential limitations on the amounts of rental expenses that may be deducted in a tax year.
+Besides knowing which expenses may be deductible, it is important to understand potential limitations on the amounts of rental expenses that you can deduct in a tax year.